University of St Andrews Moodle

 Feedback and contact information

-The University's Moodle system is co-supported by the technology enhanced learning team (service) and IT Services (system).
+The University's Moodle systems are co-supported by the Technology Enhanced Learning team (service) and IT Services (system).

 Please contact us through the Service Desk.
-We'll consider your query, request, or feedback and get back to you.
+We will consider your query, request, or feedback and get back to you.

 If you need access to a Moodle resource in an alternative format, please refer to the information in the next section.